DMovies - Your platform for thought-provoking cinema

 The movie is lifted by a heart-stopping soundtrack, which includes Price’s Nothing Compares to You (played at multiple scenes, and performed by the American singer himself, not Sinead O’Connor) and The Cure’s A Forest, ensuring some moments of emotional rapture.
 These are not enough to justify the epic duration of a largely unimaginative story.
 With a very predictable, rambling ending, Beating Hearts has few surprises and subversions in store for viewers.
 That’s one beat that your heart that you’re allowed to skip.

-Beating Hearts just premiered in the Official Competition of the 77th Cannes International Film Festival.
-Unlikely to snatch any major prizes.
+Beating Hearts premiered in the Official Competition of the 77th Cannes International Film Festival, when this piece was originally written.
+Predictably, it did not sntch any major prizes.
+In cinemas on Friday, August 15th (2025).

 By Victor Fraga - 24-05-2024